NCAR/lrose-core/docs/apps/radx/dualpol/RadxRateParams.md

 ```

 /**********************************************************************
- * TDRP params for RadxKdp
+ * TDRP params for RadxRate
  **********************************************************************/

 //======================================================================
 //
-// RadxKdp reads moments from Radx-type files, computes KDP and
+// RadxRate reads moments from Radx-type files, computes precip rate
-//   optionally attenuation, and writes out the results to CfRadial files.
+//   (and optionally PID and KDP) and writes out the results to CfRadial
+//   files.
+//
+// A number of precipitation rate methods are available, based on Z,
+//   ZZDR and KDP, and various hybrids.
 //
 //======================================================================